Coldoen/Coldoen/README.md

 - 👋 Hi, I’m Paul
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning OOP & Network Computing
+- 🌱 I’m currently learning Web Dev
 - 💞️ I’m looking to collaborate on X
 - 📫 How to reach me : Coldoen#4006 (Discord)